sbliven/kamaji/README.md

 ## Running

-It can then be run as a python module:
+It can then be run as a python module or using the `kamaji` command:

-    python -m kamaji.sort -h
+    kamaji --help
-    python -m kamaji.uniq -h
+    python -m kamaji --help

 ## Examples